rekols/redict-dtk/README.md

-## Engine Dict
+## Rekols Dictionary

-A simple dictionary.
+A simple dictionary for deepin.

 ### Build dependencies